 An opt-in form is the way you collect email subscribers from your website, blog, online store, Instagram—or wherever your ideal customers are hanging out.

-The three form types are:
+The four form types are:

 • Inline form: This type of form embeds directly into your website and can be placed wherever you want it to show up.
 These are great to add all over your website and blog to encourage visitors to subscribe as they browse your website.